 As cyber defenders, we need to recognize the simple fact that threat adversaries are highly organized and collaborative in nature, whether organically or not.
-Various threat actors who are specialists in their own field of expertise banded together, whatever their motivation might be, have proven to be potent and highly successful.
-The proliferations of underground marketplaces further proof the point.
-But the most of the messaging by security vendors is about equipping organizations to defend in their silos.
+Various threat actors who are specialists in their own field of expertise, banded together (whatever their motivation might be) have proven to be potent and highly successful.
+The proliferations of underground marketplaces further prove the point.
+But most of the messaging from security vendors is about equipping organizations to defend from their silos.
 They talk very little about the collaborative nature of the threat landscape.

-Let’s be candid when it comes to cyber security, it is never a core business for most of the organizations if they are neither a security vendor or a services company.
-Thus, getting an IT budget and spending on the security specifically is always challenging.
+Let’s be candid when it comes to cybersecurity: it is never a core business for most of the organizations if they are neither a security vendor nor a services company.
+Thus, getting an IT budget and spending on security specifically is always challenging.
 Business owners or executives will always measure with these two yard sticks:

 - Return on investment

 - Business impact of implementing vs. not implementing

 A simple answer is ‘relative’.
 Any security investments should be relative to the size and scale of the business of an organization.
 Cyber threat intelligence (CTI) is no different as well.
 Gone are the days where threat intelligence is offered as an add-on like a Happy Meal™.
 According to the latest SANS 2018 CTI survey, most respondents agreed CTI is becoming more useful overall, especially to security operations teams.
 This has led to an increased deployment rate of standalone CTI platforms.

 Any organization starting its CTI program should realize that threat intelligence is a process.
 But this doesn’t necessarily mean it has to be manual or difficult in terms of cyber intelligence.
 Neither it is cost prohibiting if one knows the right sources where to digest from and how to do that.
 There are plenty of quality open source and private threat feeds available.
 For example, ShadowServer produces over 40 different types of feeds alone.